Nerajno/begin-to-code/lessons/javascript/lesson-6/presentation.md

 2. Asks the user to confirm by clicking either "Ok" or "Cancel".
 3. If the user clicked "Ok"
     1. It gets the `href` attribute of the link that was clicked.
-    2. Navigates to browser to that location by setting `document.location` to it.
+    2. Navigates to browser to that location by setting `document.location` to the `href`.
 ***************************************************************
 ## Prevent Default